Arnavion/www-arnavion-dev/content/blog/2019-10-20-local-linux-user-tries-freebsd.md

 It does have a dependency on `perl` to get the current time in seconds from the Unix epoch.
 This is because FreeBSD's `date` does not have a way to get milliseconds in the time, which is important for refreshing the dashboard once every second, which in turn is important for getting accurate network usage numbers (`(current bytes - previous bytes) / (current iteration time - previous iteration time)`; losing milliseconds in the denominator can introduce large errors in the result).

+&lt;update&gt; Users on HN pointed out [here](https://news.ycombinator.com/item?id=21567675) and [here](https://news.ycombinator.com/item?id=21568087) that `perl` is not part of a base FreeBSD install.
+But it *does* appear to be part of a default pfSense install, so it doesn't violate my "don't manually install any additional packages" constraint. &lt;/update&gt;

 {{% /section %}}